dudaac1/super-calculator/README.md

 - Implementation of functions with JavaScript.

 ---
-Developed by Duda Carvalho, 2020.
+*Developed by Duda Carvalho, September 2020.*